async-graphql/async-graphql/docs/en/src/context.md

 # Context

-The main goal of `Context` is to acquire global data attached to Schema. **Note that if the return value of your Resulve boored data in `Context`, you need to explictly state the lifetime of the argument.**
+The main goal of `Context` is to acquire global data attached to Schema. **Note that if the return value of resolve function is borrowed from `Context`, you need to explictly state the lifetime of the argument.**

 The following example shows how to borrow data in `Context`.